 5) “The Man That Got Away”

 Those Gershwins sure could write a memorable jazz tune!
 Although originally an aria in an opera (“Porgy and Bess”), most of us know this as a laid-back jazz song sung in a lower key.
 Here, modern day jazz chanteuse Norah Jones sings her rendition.
-This is one of the best blues songs for female vocalists!
+This is one of the best female blues songs.

 7) “Autumn Leaves”